log0div0/testo/docs/tutorials/13 - disks_import/README.md

 ## What you're going to learn

-In this guide you're going to learn how to "import" manually prepared virtual machines into your test scripts.
+In this tutorial you're going to learn how to "import" manually prepared virtual machines into your test scripts.

 ## Introduction

-In all our previous guides we've sticked to the concept of deploying the test benches from scratch.
+In all our previous tutorials we've sticked to the concept of deploying the test benches from scratch.
 The virtual machines we created were absolutely blank: just a bunch of virtualized hardware with nothing installed.
 We had to automate everything: OS and guest additions installation, the network setups and so on.
 This approach has some great benefits to it:
 1. All you need to deploy the test bench is a set of ISO-images and some small additional files you can keep in a VCS.
 So you can easily move the test bench to a new computer: just download the repository and the iso-images.
 2. The test scripts are basically a documentation for the deploying process of the test bench: just read the scripts and you'll know what exactly happens to the test bench.
 From the very beginning!
 3. You can easily adjust the test bench preparation steps.
 Just change any actions you want (in any part of the preparation process) and Testo will do the rest to get the test bench into the state you want it to be.